railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 .. tip:: Error detection

-	If you're executing fetchmail for the first time you should use the -v argument.
-This makes its output verbose so you can easily see what's happening as the program executes.
+	If you are executing fetchmail for the first time you should use the -v argument.
+This makes its output verbose so you can easily see what is happening as the program executes.

 .. index::
    single: case; create and maintain